 Note: You cannot receive home health services while we are seeing you due to insurance reimbursement rules.
 You will have to pay cash out of pocket OR discharge services with your home health agency before we can see you (and they’ll need to fax a copy of that discharge to 214-614-9352).
 (In some cases, you may be receiving hospice care and be eligible for our services.
 We will have to verify your insurance benefits to determine eligibility.)

 Note: In 2023, we will no longer be making home visits.

 If you live more than 10 miles outside of Little Elm and would like an online consult, let us know.
 We’ll send a secure link for you to electronically sign the required patient form and an invoice to pay for the session.
 Once we receive your signed form & payment, we’ll confirm your appointment.
 You’ll use the following telehealth link.

 Treatment cost varies based on what is done and how long a session takes.
 After your evaluation, we can better advise you of what we anticipate each visit will cost.
 Billing is usually based on procedural codes (insurance billing codes) that are commonly time-based.

-For private pay, you’ll receive an invoice for your evaluation prior to the scheduled visit.
+For private pay, you’ll receive an invoice for your evaluation prior to the first scheduled visit.
 Payment is required to reserve your initial appointment.
 After that, payment is due at the time of each visit.